vivienneprince/NBClassifier-LoL/README.md

 An .arff version of the LoL data file, as well as a weka model is included in the weka test folder if you want to validate the results using weka.

 # About the data
+Class: blueWins (0 if team blue loses, and 1 if they win)
+Omitted variables: gameID
+The rest of the features are data about the first 10 minutes of a game, and this is what is used to predict the winner.
+Usually each game lasts 20-50 mintues.

 # Asumptions
 We assume that all relevant variables are conditionally independent given the class.